-This complete set of saddle steels is part of an unusually large armor garniture (acc. no. 27.159.1), which contains pieces for use in battle and for the tilt in both the Italian and German fashions.
+This complete set of saddle steels is part of an unusually large armor garniture (acc. no. 27.159.1) from the armory of the Dos Aguas family in Valencia, Spain.
+The saddle tree and its embroidered velvet cover were made in the early 20th century, based on 16th century examples.
+The garniture contains pieces for use in battle and for the tilt in both the Italian and German fashions.
 The tilt was a tournament fought on horseback between two opponents armed with lances and separated by a lengthwise barrier.

 The garniture also includes two complete sets of saddle steels (27.159.13, .14) (only one is exhibited) and two vamplates (conical hand defenses affixed to the lance) (27.159.8, .9).
 The decoration consisting of etched bands containing trophies of arms and musical instruments was a popular design found in many variations in Italy throughout the second half of the sixteenth century.